 The Board of Directors comprises nine directors (including the employee representative director) and one independent advisor.
-Their term of office runs for three years.
+Their term of office is three years, it being specified that the General Meeting of May 30, 2024 amended Article 14 of the bylaws to allow directors' terms of office to be staggered.

-In fiscal year 2023, the following were reappointed as
+In fiscal year 2024, the following were reappointed as directors: